-Pann Chandy gave her first sexual education lesson when she was still at school: a volunteer youth social worker with the Reproductive Health Association of Cambodia (RHAC), she had no qualms about standing up in front of her classmates to discuss culturally taboo topics when she was just a teenager.
+Pann Chandy gave her first sexual education lesson when she was still at school as a volunteer youth social worker with the Reproductive Health Association of Cambodia (RHAC).
+She had no qualms about standing up in front of her classmates to discuss culturally taboo topics when she was just a teenager.

 Now aged 25 and in possession of a Bachelor degree in midwifery, Chandy has been employed by RHAC for less than a year, working as part of the organisation’s health outreach team.

 The job is demanding: she is tasked with regularly visiting four karaoke parlours, eight garment factories and 20 villages in Phnom Penh, with plans to expand to two universities imminently.